 Rates by driving record

-Good drivers with a clean record are often rewarded with a lower rate.
-On the other hand, if your driving record shows a history of violations or accidents, you can expect to pay a much higher rate because of it.
+Good drivers with a clean record are often rewarded with a lower rate or options like accident forgiveness.
+On the other hand, if your driving record shows a history of violations or at fault accidents, you can expect to pay a much higher rate because of it.
 In the table below, we included the average annual premiums from Amica vs. Progressive for drivers with a clean record, one speeding ticket, one accident and one DUI.

 |Car insurance company||Clean driving record||Speeding ticket||Accident||DUI conviction|